full-path/ridesheet/src/terms.md

 ## 2. Description of Service

-RideSheet is a free, open-source transportation management tool that operates as a Google Apps Script within Google Sheets.
+RideSheet is a free, open-source transportation management tool provided by Full Path LLC that operates as a Google Apps Script within Google Sheets.
+No data is transmitted to or hosted on servers controlled by the RideSheet developers.
 RideSheet helps you:

 - Manage customer and trip information
 - Create driver manifests